morganmayday/mayday-nix/README.md

 ```

-This is my customized NixOS config, commented rigorously for the use of others.
-RUNME.sh will, when completed, edit all files except hw-cfg to use your hostname, profile name, etc.
+Heyo!
+I'm Morgan Mayday, this is my customized NixOS config.
+Version number: 0.1.0

+### Getting Started
+Drop your generated `hardware-configuration.nix` file in the `mayday-nix` folder.
+Read `RUNME.sh` to make sure it's not malware, then run it to autoconfigure almost everything.